 While puppy strangles generally aren’t life-threatening, they do need immediate veterinary care.
 The draining sores on the face must be diagnosed as pyoderma, as opposed to juvenile demodectic mange that looks similar.
 Treatment for puppy strangles such as steroids to relieve the inflammation could actually make the demodectic mange worse.

 Once your veterinarian has diagnosed the condition, ask for tips on how to help your puppy heal.
 Some home treatment can relieve the discomfort, too.

 Apply hot packs to the sore face two or three times a day.
 Rinse a washcloth with water as hot as you can stand, wring out the excess, and hold against the pup’s swollen throat.
 Moist heat brings blood circulation to the area to help heal the wound more quickly and clean out the infection.
-Apply moist heat 5 minutes on, 5 minutes off, until the cloth has cooled and then reapply.
+Apply moist heat five minutes on, five minutes off, until the cloth has cooled, and then reapply.

 The sores that develop on the puppy’s face usually burst and then crust over.
 That’s quite uncomfortable as well as unsightly and you can help your puppy feel better by keeping these areas clean.
 Soak with warm water at least once a day to soften the crusties, and then gently wipe them off.
 Follow up by washing the area with a 2.5 percent benzoyl peroxide cleanser that helps heal the sores.

 For the lymph nodes that have abscessed, clean the spots three to four times a day with warm water on a cloth applied for five to 10 minutes at a time.
 As with any abscess, these spots will be very tender, so be gentle.
 Rough cleaning also could increase the chance that the area will scar.

 Veterinary Treatment for Puppy Strangles